joshcrain/joshcrain.io/about/site/style-guide.md

 ---
-pageTitle: Style Guide
+title: Style Guide
 tags: about
-metaDescription: Notes about the style guide for this site.
+description: Notes about the style guide for this site.

 ---
 ## Contents